Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Passwords are like underwear: you don’t let people see it, you should change it very often, and you shouldn’t share it with strangers.”— Chris Pirillo   ❞</i>
+<i>❝“The more you know, the more you realize you know nothing.”— Socrates   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>